Poland in July: tips for making the most of your summer in Poland

 The name of the month in Polish (lipiec) comes from linden trees blooming at that time (lipa in Polish).
 In Poland, many park avenues were planted with lindens.
 There is a reason for this – these trees provide shade on hot days and are famous for their relaxing properties.

-It is also worth buying linden products for the winter – linden tea (herbata lipowa) gives many health benefits and linden honey (miód lipowy) – no need to advertise!
+It is also worth buying linden products for the winter – linden tea (herbata lipowa) gives many health benefits, and linden honey (miód lipowy) – no need to advertise!

 Gladioli in a vase – colorful home decoration

-Water parks in Poland
+Water parks/aquaparks, amusement parks, and dinosaur parks in Poland

-Our post Water parks in Poland features 10+ aquaparks – most of them offer outdoor pools as well, which is worth taking advantage of it now – the best weather for outdoor swimming in Poland is usually only in July and August.
+July is the warmest month in Poland.
+Water parks are the perfect way to escape the heat or hide from the rain!
+Our post Water Parks in Poland: Indoor and Outdoor Aquaparks features 18 aquaparks – most of them offer outdoor pools as well, which is worth taking advantage of now, as the best weather for outdoor swimming in Poland usually only occurs in July and August.

 Beach towns and Baltic seaside resorts in Poland